raspberrypilearning/integer-classifier/en/step_3.md

 --- task ---

-Just below your code to print out the image lable, print the image using the standard Python `print` function.
+Just below your code to print out the image label, print the image using the standard Python `print` function.

 ```python
 print(training_images[0])